 Obtaining a Career as a NAC

 Most nurse assessment coordinators have an RN degree, as that is needed to sign the MDS; however, LPNs may complete the MDS and have a supervisor sign off.
-We also recommend supplemental education to advance your skill level and prove your expertise in the area of assessment and care coordination.
+We also recommend supplemental MDS nurse training to advance your skill level and prove your expertise in the area of assessment and care coordination.
 These courses include:

 - MDS Essentials Virtual Workshop Series: Perfect for those with minimal experience/training or less than six months experience working with the MDS, this 10-session recorded webinar series will help you become familiar with the MDS and more confident in starting a career in this field.

 - Resident Assessment Coordinator–Certified (RAC-CT) Certification: Designed to be an advanced-level program, the RAC-CT certification is recommended for those with greater than seven months experience and a strong working knowledge of the MDS.
 This certification is not recommended for those not confident in their MDS practices or those just entering their role.